-Blog Stories: The Reaper's Case Notes
+Contemporary Fantasy Blog: The Reaper's Case Notes

 The Reaper's been sifting through his memories, hunting for what he really wants.
 Harvesting Earth's souls leaves him with little time to wield a pen in place of his iconic scythe.
 His demon bodyguard Ava Vasaga has got the magic and martial arts skills to defend him from thieves who want his scythe, but can she help The Reaper piece together the mysteries in his past?
 Hell would starve for souls and Earth would be flooded with them if they fail.